mhansen/graphviz-docs/content/en/Gallery/_index.md

 ---
 title: Gallery
+# For backwards compatibility with the old graphviz site and old lowercase links.
+url: /gallery/
 aliases:
   # We want to redirect from /Gallery.php.
 We need ".php.html" else the
   # redirect page is downloaded to ~/Downloads/ rather than shown in browser.
 See: